1.6 Evidence-based youth policy

 Next to these general surveys, 3 JOP city-monitors have been administered in the metropolitan cities Ghent, Antwerp and Brussels.
 These studies aim to bring more insight into the specificity of growing up and living in contemporary urban environments in Flanders.
 These studies offer a more comprehensive and more nuanced insights in the living conditions, attitudes and behaviour of young people growing up in Flemish cities.
 Special attention is paid to the social vulnerable groups.

 Based on these studies, the JOP has published several books on the living conditions, attitudes and behaviour of young people growing up in Flanders and in Flemish cities.
-Also it published two books with a specific focus, one on gender differences and one on diversity.
-At the moment, the JOP is working on several new publications, amongst others, two new theme books, one on pressure on young people and one on education.
+Also it published three books with a specific focus, one on gender differences, one on diversity and one on education.
+At the moment, the JOP is working on several new publications, amongst others, a new theme book on pressure on young people.